Kevin110026/airmouse-v0.1/README.md

 curve your thumb to start controlling mouse by hand

-curve all fingers to quit controlling(looks like cat's paws)
+curve all fingers to quit controlling mode(looks like a cat's paw)

-the system quit controlling automatically once it doesn't detect any hand with camera
+the system quit controlling mode automatically once the camera can't detect any hand

 ## mouse moving
 **thumb:**